QARANC.co.uk Find Extra Work

 When off duty and out on social occasions members of the QAIMNS wore a beautiful walking out dress with tight scarlet collar.
 The QA cape medal was worn on the right side with ribbons on the left.
 The walking out uniform outfit was completed with a boater type scarlet hat with scarlet, grey and white ribbon tied neatly at the front in a bow.

-There is a photo of the QAIMNS walking out uniform in the book Sub Cruce Candida: A Celebration of One Hundred Years of Army Nursing.
+There is another photo of the QAIMNS walking out uniform in the book Sub Cruce Candida: A Celebration of One Hundred Years of Army Nursing.

 Original QAIMNS uniforms were supplied by Shoolbreds in Tottenham Court Road until they went into liquidation in 1931.
 Thereafter the QA officers purchased their uniforms from Harrods cited in the book Queen Alexandra's Royal Army Nursing Corps (Famous Regts.
 S) by Juliet Piggott.